welblade/trimui-smart-pro/README.md

 # trimui-smart-pro
-Some stuff that I compiled to test out in my trimui smart pro handheld
+Some stuff that I customized to use in my trimui smart pro handheld